...the new book

 A graduate with a degree in philosophy from Northwestern University, he traveled much of Europe as a vagabond, "thumbing" his way and "living off the land."
 He returned in memory and sometimes in person to his home, Clarksburg, in his book Poems from a Mountain Ghetto.
 Originally brought out by Back Fork Books, Inc. of Webster Springs, the volume was used in folklore classes at Fairmont State University.
 Marano had published more than one thousand works, mostly poems, when he discovered he had brain cancer.
 His twilight struggle against the tumor growing behind his nose led to blindness and also to his insightful final book, Pockets of Love.

 Mary Lucille DeBerry

 A graduate of West Virginia University and the University of Iowa with a year of post-graduate study at Yale, Mary Lucille DeBerry has published poetry in some of the Appalachian region's most prestigious poetry journals.
+"Bertha Butcher's Coat" won a national cash prize in a Writer's Digest contest.
 Mary Lucille is a native of Harrisville in Ritchie County and she celebrates her native county in lyric poems that concentrate on family, history and place.
 A past producer/director for West Virginia Public Television, she was associate producer and author of the study guide for the historical film, "Forks of Cheat," about the river Cheat.
 It is generally regarded as one of the best portraits of a feature of the Mountain State ever produced.
 In semi-retirement, she lives in Morgantown and Harrisville and concentrates on writing and teaching.